Numpy¶

 - columns 0, 1, and 2 from rows 2 and 3.

-Task 3: We have imported the linear_regression
+Task 3: We have imported the linear_regression function from PA #5

-.
-Write code to call linear_regression
+in lab6.py.
+Write code to call linear_regression using

-columns 2 (RODENTS) and 3 (GARBAGE) as the value for X
+columns 2 (RODENTS) and 3 (GARBAGE) as the value for X and column

 7 (CRIME_TOTALS) as the value for Y. This function expects a

-two-dimensional numpy array for the value of X
+two-dimensional numpy array for the value of X and a

-one-dimensional numpy array for the value of Y
+one-dimensional numpy array for the value of Y.

 Hint: you can do this task in a single line of code.